-You can also create your own entirely new 'pre-configured' strategies, loadable via the motherboard DIL switches in the same way as the regular fixed-function strategies.
+You can also create your own entirely new 'standard strategies', loadable via the mother-board DIL switches in the same way as the regular standard strategies.
 This is described later in the section, User-created standard strategies.

-SUMMARY OF THE STRATEGIES
+SUMMARY OF THE STANDARD STRATEGIES